gt-crnch-rg/read-the-docs/docs/general/visual-studio-code.rst

 Now, if you select that green button again, then ``Connect to Host``, you can pick either ``rg-login`` or ``rg-neuro-dev`` as options.

-Special Thanks to our Contributing Authors for this Page: James Wood
+*Special Thanks to our Contributing Authors for this Page*: James Wood